-You can use your design hour on website updates like changing photos, updating text and links, uploading files, etc. Additional hours can be purchased at a discounted rate of $50/hr and added to your monthly invoice.
+You can use your design hour on website updates like changing photos, updating text and links, uploading files, etc. Additional hours can be purchased at a discounted rate added to your monthly invoice.
 Design time does not roll over.

 As for the maintenance, I will monitor your site and complete all the tasks on this page as they are scheduled.
 I will be doing this from my premium-grade tools so you can be sure that you are getting the BEST level of service.
 The moment anything goes wrong, I will be alerted and able to fix it immediately.